hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 - Add a `ContractStateChange` domain object with fields that match the schema.
 - Add a `ContractRepository` and `ContractLogRepository`.
 - Add `EntityListener.onContract(Contract)` and `EntityListener.onContractLog(ContractLog)`.
-- Add `EntityListener.onContractAccessList(ContractAccessList)`
+- Add `EntityListener.onContractAccess(ContractAccess)`
   and `EntityListener.onContractStateChange(ContractStateChange)`.
 - Add logic to create a `Contract` domain object in create, update, and delete contract transaction handlers and notify via `EntityListener`.
-- Add logic to create a `ContractAccessList`, `ContractLog`, `ContractResult` and `ContractStateChange` domain objects in the contract create and contract call transaction handlers and notify via `EntityListener`.
+- Add logic to create a `ContractAccess`, `ContractLog`, `ContractResult` and `ContractStateChange` domain objects in the contract create and contract call transaction handlers and notify via `EntityListener`.
 - Add logic to `SqlEntityListener` to batch insert `Contract` and `ContractLog`.
 - Implement a generic custom `UpsertQueryGenerator` that generates the insert query entirely from annotations on the `Contract` domain object.